Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 It looks bizarre in this day and age what barely agile steps it took:

-1. Think over the _programme_ and sketch it in the dedicated notebook (the paper one).\
+1. Think over the _programme_ and sketch it in the dedicated notebook (the paper one).
-The only straightforward action.
 2. Fill in a lined paper form with procedural statements.
 (I wonder how this would be object-oriented.)
 3. Submit this papyrus to the punch shop - where good ladies were used to decypher student scribble.\
 ... 🌙 one day after ⛅ ...
-4. Pick a deck of punched paperboards.
+4. Fetch a deck of punched paperboards.
 5. Bring it to the _computing center_ (one who saw mainframes would advocate the name).\
-... 🌙 one/two day after ⛅ ...
+... 🌙 one/two days after ⛅ ...
-6. Fetch the medieval scroll in the "print" dprt.
+6. Pick the medieval scroll in the "print" dprt.
-7. Search for a graph there among collateral outputs.
-If fail, read errors, debug (mentally) and go to step&nbsp;(2).
+7. Search for a graph there among collateral outputs.\
+If fail, read errors, debug (mentally), and go to step&nbsp;(2).

-Motivation, as you could see, was so high that most had success from the first run but not me.
+As you can see, the motivation was so high that most had success from the first run but not me.
 Between (4) and (5) a fellow disciple intruded: shuffling my deck unnoticed.
+A lesson learned about data security.

 ## 🚧 Footnote.
 The best storage ?